 - More about mold from Centers for Disease Control

-- Boiling water information – To kill all major water-borne bacterial pathogens, bring water to a rolling boil for 1 full minute.
+- To kill all major water-borne bacterial pathogens, bring water to a rolling boil for 1 full minute.
 Boil 3 minutes at elevations above 5280 ft (1 mile or 1.6 km).
-Getting and disinfecting drinking water.
+More information about emergency disinfection of drinking water.

 Pesticides, chemical and oil spills, hazardous waste: